alphagov/frontend/README.md

 To run in a full development stack (with DNS, all apps running etc.) just use `./startup.sh`.

+If you are using the GDS development virtual machine then the application will be available on the host at [http://frontend.dev.gov.uk/](http://frontend.dev.gov.uk/)

 Note that the app uses a local version of [GOV.UK Mapit](https://github.com/alphagov/mapit), therefore a valid dataset will have to be loaded for Mapit, otherwise postcode lookups will not succeed.
 This is part of the standard GOV.UK data replication steps.

 ### Running the test suite